Batalin-Fradkin-Vilkovisky quantization and symmetries of FLPR model: Introduction

 The content of the present manuscript is organized as follows.
-In section \ref{sec2}, we provide the constraint structure of the FLPR model in polar coordinates using Dirac's prescription of constraint analysis.
-The BFV quantization of the model is carried out in subsection \ref{sec2.1}.
-Our section \ref{sec3} deals with the constraint analysis of the FLPR model in Cartesian coordinates whereas BFV formulation, in Cartesian coordinates, is presented in subsection \ref{sec3.1}.
-The section \ref{s4} discusses about conserved and nilpotent BRST charges and physicality criteria.
-Finally, we conclude our results in section \ref{sec4}.
+In the second section, we briefly review the BFV formalism.
+We provide the constraint structure of the FLPR model, in polar coordinates, using Dirac's prescription and carried out BFV quantization in the third section.
+Our subsequent section deals with the constraint analysis and BFV quantization of the FLPR model in Cartesian coordinates.
+The conserved and nilpotent BRST charges and the physicality criteria are described in Section 5.
+Our section 6 deals with the FFBRST formalism of the FLPR model in polar coordinates.
+Finally, we provide some concluding remarks.